CaribData/belize-data-resources/docs/index.md

 The data are mostly pulled from the World Bank and the Food and Agriculture Organization (FAO) open data repositories.
 All data sources are extracted automatically, with a weekly check made for data source updates.

+- World Bank data have been extracted for Belize (BZ)
+- Food Balance Sheets (FBS) from FAOSTAT have been extracted for Belize (BZ), Guyana (GY), Jamaica (JM), and Trinidad & Tobago (TT)
-Data have been extracted for Belize(BZ).
+- Selected 'messy' datasets have been extracted for Belize, from several government sources.
+-
 A full list of extracted datasets is maintained in `catalog.yml`.

 ## What’s included